-All organizations, regardless of size, need this information, which in modern IT changes constantly.
+All companies, regardless of size, need this information, which in modern IT changes constantly.
 Network assets come and go, especially with "bring your own device" (BYOD) a common and growing policy in many organizations.

 Some assets may appear on the network only occasionally.
-With more organizations encouraging employees to work from home (WFH), complexity increases.
+With more companies encouraging employees to work-from-home (WFH), complexity increases.